AllTheTrees/CTCTrees/README.md

 Seems like it does:
 ![close match](http://i.imgur.com/ahxxWCr.png)

 This is a close match (made with an error tolerance of 1 pixel), and it's the only almost-perfect match found on the entire world map, but it seems unlikely to be a lead.
 Other results are just as unlikely to be leads.
 Most of the matches are clumps of trees, or hallucinated trees.
 Most importantly, the algorithm might miss certain clusters due to intrinsic limitations of the algorithm, as a result of constraining two of the trees to be vertically aligned.
+For instance, the algorithm might miss tree groups in which those two trees are not vertically aligned, or where the trees are all rotated.

 This is where you come in.
 Go wild with the [tree data](http://pastebin.com/GKSamjU9)!